 Murray has been a supporter of JFCS since 1994.
 He is a practicing psychiatrist and healthcare consultant with over 20 years of medical executive leadership in health insurance and managed care.
 He has expertise in behavioral change, patient engagement, and new technologies.
 He is a past Board Member at Jewish Community High School of the Bay and has participated with the Jewish Community Federation and the Paul V. Benko Holocaust Education Endowment Fund at the Alliance for the Study of the Holocaust and Genocide, an operating activity of the Sonoma State University Academic Foundation.

-JFCS’ Center for Children and Youth is made possible by generous donations, fees, and the leadership support of Dr. Kathy Fields-Rayant and Dr. Garry Rayant, Alex Ingersoll and Martin Tannenbaum, the Friend Family Foundation, the Harold and Libby Ziff Foundation/Lela and Gerry Sarnat, the Jay and Rose Phillips Family Foundation of California/Terry and John Levin, Lisa S. Pritzker, the Parasol Foundation, the Shmunis Youth Internship Fund, the Shupin Fund for Youth, and the Taube Foundation for Jewish Life & Culture/Dianne and Tad Taube.
-To learn more about JFCS’ services to our community or to support JFCS’ Center for Children and Youth please contact Barbara Farber at [email protected] or 415-449-3858.
+JFCS’ Center for Children and Youth is made possible by generous donations, fees, JFCS Named Endowment Funds, and the leadership support of Dr. Kathy Fields-Rayant and Dr. Garry Rayant, Friend Family Foundation, Alex Ingersoll and Martin Tannenbaum, Parasol Foundation, Jay and Rose Phillips Family Foundation of California/Terry and John Levin, Lisa Stone Pritzker Family Foundation, Sandra L. Schnitzer Resilience Fund, Shmunis Youth Internship Fund, Shupin Fund for Youth, and Taube Foundation for Jewish Life & Culture/Dianne and Tad Taube, Harold and Libby Ziff Foundation/Lela and Gerry Sarnat